 a lump or thickening in the mouth or on the lip

 difficulty or pain with chewing, swallowing or speaking

 bad breath (halitosis)

 loose teeth or dentures that don’t fit well anymore

 a lump in the neck

-a lot of weight loss over a short time
+losing a lot of weight over a short time.

-These symptoms are common in conditions other than cancer.
-However, if you have any of these symptoms, it's important to let your doctor or dentist know straight away.
+These symptoms can be caused by other conditions, but it's important to have them checked by your doctor or dentist.
 Mouth cancer can be treated more successfully when it’s diagnosed early.

 How mouth cancer is diagnosed

 Back to top